ashleycclark/final_proj/README.md

 - display results for production report

 # How to
 To create the final report, run the command `make` at the command line.
 This project uses renv to reinitalize the packages used in the creation of the report.
 To restore all necessary packages:
 1. run `make install` at the command line OR;
 2. run `renv::restore()` in R

-# About this project
-This project analyzes gun violence patterns in the Southeastern U.S. states and presents the results in a final report.
-The final report includes a table displaying overdose mortality rates for the seven Southeastern U.S. states.
-The final report also includes a pie chart displaying the distribution of firearm related deaths in the Southeastern United States in 2025.# final_proj